 Centrally located in Phoenix, First Place is transit oriented and within walking distance of light rail and public transportation.

-For many First Place Transition Academy participants and residents, GateWay Community College is their first experience on a community college campus.
-Through the First Place Transition Academy, GateWay is where participants engage in a strategically sequenced collection of 33 semester-length courses focused on life skills, career readiness and interpersonal relations.
-Many participants are also enjoying paid internships on campus.
+For many First Place Transition Academy participants, GateWay Community College is their first experience on a community college campus.
+At GateWay, participants engage in Learn4Independence, a curriculum of 32 semester-length courses focused on life skills, career readiness and interpersonal relationships.
+Many participants also enjoy paid internships on campus.

 Phoenix Theatre is located in the heart of the city’s arts and culture district.
 SARRC partners with Phoenix Theatre’s summer camp program, which offers inclusive experiences for campers ages 8 to 16.